t0gun/blog/content/posts/the-sender-policy-framework-bare-bone-essentials-tobiloba-aramide-ogundiyan.md

 +++

-Email is part of our daily lives; everyone who works in an organization or uses the internet frequently has opened an email account once in their lifetime.
-But this technology, invented in the 90s, wasn't created for widespread use and was not designed with security in mind.This makes impersonation easy, and that was why a protocol such as SPF was developed.
+Email is part of our daily lives; everyone who works in an organization or uses the internet frequently has opened an email account at least once in their lifetime.
+But this technology, invented in the 90s, wasn’t created for widespread use and was not designed with security in mind.
+This makes impersonation easy, and that was why a protocol such as SPF was developed.

 ## Background

 SPF is an email authentication protocol designed to combat email address forgery, also called spoofing.
-Attackers use spoofing to disguise their emails so that recipients think the email is coming from a legitimate source.SPF allows administrators to publish hosts in their DNS TXT records, specifying which hosts can send email from that domain.
-SPF is just one of the other email authentication mechanisms developed.
+Attackers use spoofing to disguise their emails so that recipients think the email is coming from a legitimate source.
+SPF allows administrators to publish hosts in their DNS TXT records, specifying which hosts can send email from that domain.
+SPF is just one of several email authentication mechanisms.
 Other mechanisms, such as DMARC and DKIM, are also used for authenticating email.

-According to RFC 7208, SPF once had a dedicated record type, but the developers of the protocol found it easier to use TXT to implement SPF records, and this old record type was deprecated.
+According to RFC 7208, SPF once had a dedicated record type, but the developers of the protocol found it easier to use TXT to implement SPF records, and the old record type was deprecated.

 ## Example of an SPF Record

-SPF record types are in-depth, and we wouldn't be able to cover all.
-We would only take a look at a single record and break down what it means.
-Take a look at the record below
+SPF record types are in-depth, and we wouldn’t be able to cover all of them here.
+We’ll look at a single record and break down what it means.
+Take a look at the record below:

 ```sh
 v=spf1 ip4:192.0.2.0/24 include:_spf.google.com -all